-Globalization has not been kind to native peoples in Northwest British Columbia1 (NWBC).
-During the first era of globalization, the strengths of native peoples were ignored, weaknesses were magnified, opportunities were denied, and ongoing threats to traditional economic means of support were entrenched.
-As the second era of globalization unfolds (Friedman, 2000), we must now ask what is needed to reverse the present economic status quo of dependency, and to accomplish effective economic development.
+Globalization has not been kind to native peoples in Northwest British Columbia1.
+During the first era of globalization, the strengths of native peoples were dissipated, weaknesses were magnified, opportunities were denied, and ongoing threats to traditional economic means of support were entrenched.
+As the second era of globalization unfolds (Friedman, 2000), we now ask what is needed to reverse the present unacceptable economic status quo, and to accomplish effective economic development.
 Through an in-depth analysis process undertaken by the SNDS Think Tank (the Skeena Native Development Society First Nations Think Tank on Wealth Building), economic development has been defined to mean: prosperity and cultural well being (Nyce, 2003).
+In this paper we attempt to increase understanding of how economic development so defined, can be accomplished for native peoples by expanding somewhat on the work of the SNDS Think Tank (Nyce, 2003).
+In this process, we explain more fully how the foundations of prosperity and cultural well being worldwide can be applied effectively in Northwest BC.

-The SNDS Think Tank analysis revealed some surprising insights, and has rigorously documented one uncomfortable reality: People who attempt to engage in transacting on native reserves encounter unique obstacles as a result of band council and Canadian government interference in market processes (Nyce, 2003).
-Consequently the Think Tank identified at least three essentials for economic development:
+The SNDS Think Tank analysis revealed some surprising insights, and has rigorously documented one uncomfortable reality: People who attempt to engage in transacting on native reserves find too many fingers in the pie as a result of band council and Canadian government interference in market processes (Nyce, 2003).
+Consequently this SNDS Think Tank identified at least three essential milestones for economic development:

-- 1. A viable economic model: the clear specification of what is needed for effective entrepreneurship, - 2.
-Workable capital formation processes: institution of effective on-reserve property rights, and - 3.
-On reserve governance: enabling of the market system within a setting that has become so politicized due to funding realities that politics often supersede markets.
+- 1. An economic model: what is needed for effective entrepreneurship, - 2.
+Capital formation: the proper role of on reserve property rights, and - 3.
+On reserve governance: enabling the market system.